intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-policy clearly applies, typically such disagreements are handled in a straightforward manner through direct consultation between the authors and the RPC, sometimes in collaboration with other individuals such as a document shepherd, IETF working group chair, IRSG research group chair, or IETF Area Director.
+policy clearly applies, typically such disagreements are handled in a straightforward manner through direct consultation between the authors and the RPC, sometimes in collaboration with other individuals such as a document shepherd, IETF working group chair, IRTF research group chair, or IETF Area Director.

 However, if it is unclear whether an existing policy applies, or if the